Radar, Coast Defense, Mark I: Early work

+Ship detection by radar was demonstrated using antennas held by hand outside one of the hatches of Avro Anson K8758.

-In October 1936, having learned of the formation of the Air Ministry Experimental Station (AMES) at Bawdsey Manor, the British Army scoured their ranks looking for radio experts that would be able to help develop radars for Army use.
-Ironically, two of the researchers, W. A. S. Butement and P. E. Pollard, had suggested developing radar to detect ships in the English Channel in 1930, but the War Office proved uninterested at the time.
+In October 1936, having learned of the formation of the Air Ministry Experimental Station (AMES) at Bawdsey Manor, the British Army's scoured their ranks looking for radio experts that would be able to help develop radars for Army use.
+Ironically, two of the researchers, W. A. S. Butement and P. E. Pollard, had been the first to suggest developing radar to detect ships in the English Channel in 1930, but the War Office proved uninterested at the time.
 Now, with the news that the Air Ministry had succeeded in detecting aircraft, they sent Butement and Pollard to Bawdsey to form the Military Applications Section, referred to universally as the Army Cell.
 They were given the task of using radar to accurately measure the range to a selected aircraft, a major problem for existing anti-aircraft artillery operations.

 Around the same time, Henry Tizard grew concerned about the German reaction to the Chain Home radar.
 He concluded they would turn to night bombing, where the radar would still provide early warning of their approach, but the fighter aircraft would not be able to see their targets.
 His memo led Robert Watson-Watt to set up a new group within AMES to develop a radar that could be fit inside an aircraft to allow them to track down their targets.
 The resulting experimental system was being tested in 1937 when the operators noticed odd returns while flying near the shore of the Channel.
-They eventually realized these were the docks and cranes at the Harwich docks miles south of them.
+They eventually realized these were the piers and cranes at the Harwich docks miles south of them.
 Shipping also appeared, but the team was unable to test this very well as their Handley Page Heyford was forbidden to fly over water.

 To further test the concept, Robert Watson-Watt provided the team with two Avro Ansons that were able to fly out over the North Sea from nearby RAF Martlesham Heath.
 The testing system was crude; a small dipole antenna was held by hand outside one of the escape hatches and rotated looking for the peak signal, indicating the antenna was aligned with the target ship.
 This was not easy as the signal naturally fluctuated.
 The first successes were in August 1937.